-GDIT s military health team is HIRING a Research Project Facilitator to support the 59th Medical Wing (MDW), located at Lackland Air Force Base in San Antonio, Texas.
+GDIT's Military Health Team is hiring a Research Project Facilitator to support the 59th Medical Wing (59 MDW) located at Lackland Air Force Base in San Antonio, Texas.

 The 59th Medical Wing Science and Technology (ST) office advises and conducts clinical and translational research on matters pertaining to the medical aspects of the Air Expeditionary Force and the health of Air Force (AF) personnel and beneficiaries.
 In order to support the required research, ST offices conduct translational research in the areas of emergency medical care, combat casualty care, force health protection, restorative medicine, clinical and rehabilitative medicine and specialty centers.

-Responsibility for planning, organizing, and ensuring all work performed on a research protocol, project or program meets the highest professional standards.
-Responsible for ensuring the project schedules, and performance measures are met and services are provided in a timely and cost effective manner.
-Maintains customer liaison and direction, preparing and adhering to cost budgets, approving work schedules, reviewing work, resolving discrepancies, and communicating policies, purposes and goals of the effort to research team.
+The Research Project Facilitator will have responsibility for planning, organizing, and ensuring all work performed on a research protocol, project or program meets the highest professional standards.
+They will be responsible for ensuring the project schedules, and performance measures are met and services are provided in a timely and cost effective manner.
+They will maintain customer liaison and direction, preparing and adhering to cost budgets, approving work schedules, reviewing work, resolving discrepancies, and communicating policies, purposes and goals of the effort to research team.
 May serve as an assistant investigator.

 Establishes and maintains a system to manage, validate, document, and present costs, deliverables, sources and schedules for individual projects.

 Obtains approval for all schedules from PI(s) and managers.